I made this instant pot beef stroganoff at midnight, that’s how easy it is.

 Instant Pot Beef Stroganoff

-Chef Tip: Dave ate the entire dish when he got home and said it was fantastic.
-I asked what he would change and he could only suggest diced dill pickle in at the end.
+Chef Tip: Add a diced dill pickle in at the end.
 It seems strange but in Sweden they insist that a pickle is part of the recipe.
 Of course – more acid!